internetimagery/to/README.md

     assert concat([1,2,3], 456) == "123456"
 ```

-The tool takes functions registered with their input and output types (plus optionally some extra context).
+The tool takes functions registered with their input and output types, and cost of computation (plus optionally some extra context).
 Then builds a graph for converting optimally and meaninfully through those types.

 This provides an alternate way to create basic constructors for classes, as well as a means to easily work in a more type-centric way without the hassle of leaping through nested hoops.